pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 The most heavily populated single-octet registries are currently Signature Subpacket Types (51/128 or 102/256) and Public Key Algorithms (28/256).
 Other registries are unlikely to ever exceed their capacity, however we define a generic scheme here for future reference.

-## Variable-length Encoding of Code Points
+## Extended Code Points

-We specify two methods for variable length encoding, one generic and one for signature subpacket types only.
+We specify three encoding methods for extended code points, one generic, one for signature subpacket types, and one for packet types.

 ### UTF-8ish Encoding

-For registries other than signature subpacket types, we use a similar encoding scheme to UTF-8, but with four-octet encodings omitted, i.e.
+For registries other than signature subpacket types or packet types, we use a similar encoding scheme to UTF-8, but with four-octet encodings omitted, i.e.

 ```
 if the 1st octet <  128, then